MayankKonduri/ate-agent-triage/README.md

 The report is worth reading for the query appendix rather than the prose.
-Queries 12 through 14 show the agent narrowing to the affected population one condition at a time, then holding that population fixed while varying the stress conditions:
+Queries 12 through 14 show the agent narrowing to the affected population one condition at a time, then holding that population fixed while varying the stress conditions.
+Each finding traces back to a numbered query, so an engineer can verify any claim against the data that produced it.